abond936/My-Journal/docs/Project.md

 Function
 - *Fix ordering of tags/tree.*
 - Include number of entries/albums (x/y)
-- Fix code to update count

 Styling
-- Left arrow

 ❓ Open Questions:
-- Is there a way to navigate by Entry or Album?
 - How do we want the sidebar to operate?
    - Slide in/out on mobile?
 - Multi-orderby?